Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Lythraceae >>> Lythrum californicum

 RANGE: In the Sonoran Desert this plant is found in moist soils in riparian habitats.
 Ranges from California to Texas and hence south into Mexico.

-LEAVES: Leaves are linear and well distributed and alternate along the stems.
+LEAVES: Alternately arranged leaves are linear and well distributed along the stems.

-HERBACEOUS PERENNIAL: Many erect, leafy stems from an underground stolon.
+HERBACEOUS PERENNIAL: Several to many erect, leafy stems from an underground stolon.
 Most stems about a meter or a bit taller.
 Stem has noticeable ridges running lengthwise.

-FRUIT: The many seeded capsule is closely enveloped by the calyx, which is verticaly pleated.
+FRUIT: The many seeded capsule is closely enveloped by the calyx, which is vertically pleated.

 UNARMED